Vincenzo Foppa: Milan

 In 1468, Foppa was again commissioned by Pigello Portinari to decorate the Portinari Chapel at Saint Eustorgio in Milan.
 The Chapel holds the remains of Saint Peter Martyr of Verona, and for a time held those of Portinari himself.
 While it is not certain that Foppa painted the Chapel himself, the fresco cycle Life of St. Peter Martyr is commonly attributed to him.
 His work in the Chapel also includes a Doctors of the Church cycle, busts of saints, and an Annunciation.
-The rainbow decoration of the ribbed dome likely represents a “Beatific Vision” of an arrival in paradise, with the rainbow signifying God and implying Portinari's piety.
+The rainbow decoration of the ribbed dome likely represents a "Beatific Vision" of arrival in paradise, with the rainbow signifying God and implying Portinari's piety.
 The frescoes in the Chapel display an advanced and creative use of perspective by Foppa, featuring vanishing points outside of the composition.
-Combined with his use of light and placement of the scenes in everyday settings, this “Lombard perspective” makes the scenes come to life.
+Combined with his use of light and placement of the scenes in everyday settings, this "Lombard perspective" makes the scenes come to life.

 After the death of his father Francesco, Duke Galeazzo Maria Sforza continued his family's close relationship with Foppa, first commissioning an altarpiece at Monza in 1466 and making him a member of the ducal household in 1468.
 Upon a request from Foppa in 1468, the new Duke granted him citizenship in Pavia and safe conduct for six years, allowing the painter to move about Milanese territorial holdings without tolls or taxes.

-Foppa returned to Brescia to paint an altarpiece for the Church of Saint Maria Maddalena in 1472, but had returned to Milan by 1473.
+Foppa returned to Brescia to paint an altarpiece for the Church of Saint Maria Maddalena in 1472 but had returned to Milan by 1473.
 Several surviving Madonnas were likely completed around this period, or at some point in the 1460s.
 Some of these paintings are made to look almost like reliefs or sculptures, exhibiting the influence that sculptors such as Donatello.